Most people are walking around with the unhelpful assumption that happy relationships are about finding the right person.

 Not only does this bore your partner, it doesn’t build connection.

-The real intention behind this question is the invitation to share the things you think and feel.
+The intention here is the invitation to share the things you think and feel.

 Yes, this might include some details of your day, but connect those details back to what your partner actually cares about – you.